warteamx/HackerSkull/Lindy/systems-thinking.md

 **Benefits:**
 - 👓 Provides a framework for seeing interrelationships and processes of change.
-- 🔍 Helps in identifying leverage points where small changes can lead to significant improvements.
+- 🔍 Helps in identifying leverage points where   changes can lead to significant improvements.

 **Challenges:**
 - 🔄 Requires shifting from linear to dynamic, holistic thinking.